How to End an Email: 43 Ways to Sign Off on an Email (2024)

 Yours truly

-Use cases: Many argue that phrases like “Yours truly” – or the variation you see right below this sentence – might sound too formal and stiff, so avoid using them with regular email clients and people you have regular contact with.
+Use cases: Many argue that closing phrases like “Yours truly” – or the variation you see right below this sentence – might sound too formal and stiff, so avoid using them with regular email clients and people you have regular contact with.

 Variations: Yours faithfully